Merstow Green Medical Practice

 If you are suspicious, do not give any details over the phone, hang up and then ring your GP Practice to confirm.

 Coronavirus / Covid19 Advice

-If you have a new continuous cough, and/or fever, loss of taste/smell you should stay at home and self isolate for 7 days, the remaining household should self isolate for 14 days.
-If you live alone and are experiencing the above symptoms you only need to self-isolate for 7 days.
+If you have a new continuous cough, and/or fever, loss of taste/smell you should stay at home and follow the guidance for yourself and your household regarding self isolation.
 Stay indoors and do not be in close contact with anyone else.
 If your symptoms deteriorate NHS 111 have an online coronavirus service that can tell you if you need further medical help and advice on what to do: https://www.nhs.uk/conditions/coronavirus-covid-19/ Only telephone NHS111 direct if you are unable to go on-line.
 Do not go to a GP surgery, community pharmacy or hospital.

 - Wash your hands more often than usual, for 20 seconds using soap and hot water.
 Especially when you get home or into work, after coughing, sneezing and blowing your nose, after being in public areas, or when you eat or handle food.
 Use hand sanitiser if that’s all you have access to.

 To reduce the spread of germs when you cough or sneeze, cover your mouth and nose with a tissue, or your sleeve (not your hands) if you don’t have a tissue, and throw the tissue away immediately.
 Then wash your hands or use a hand sanitising gel.

 put used tissues in the bin straight away and wash your hands afterwards

 - try to avoid close contact with people who are unwell

 - do not touch your eyes, nose or mouth if your hands are not clean